SpitFire-666/Firefox-Stuff/README.md

 # userChrome.css

+Use this if you want to customise Firefox, eg by hiding the tab strip

 - Enable in about:config by setting ``toolkit.legacyUserProfileCustomizations.stylesheets`` to ``true``
 - Open your Firefox profile folder (go to about:support > Profile Folder > Open Folder